Yovel1116/MemoryCardGame/README.md

 - Push your changes to your forked repository: `git push origin feature/your-feature`.
 - Submit a pull request.

-Please note that while you can push changes to your branches freely, all new features will be reviewed by the project owner before being merged into the main branch.
-Thank you for your understanding and for contributing to the project!

 ## Thank You!
 I'm glad you're interested and hope you enjoy playing the game.